Datasilk/Saber/README.md

 Saber gives software engineers the ability to focus on traditional web development by writing HTML, CSS (LESS), and Javascript in their respective file formats from an integrated development environment (IDE) within their Saber website.

+Saber is lightweight, blazing fast, with a "zero footprint" policy, and has a very robust plugin system.
+Saber is meant for enterprise-level web application development.

 ## Requirements

 * Visual Studio 2022